Productivity is contagious

 On busy vs. productive

 Before we totally dive in too deep, let’s clear something up.
-This post is not about how you can be more busy.
+This post is not about how you can be busier.
 If you’d like to add more noise, motion, and to-dos in your day, disregard everything beneath the next header.

 I guarantee you you’ll be more busy than you hoped.